tlabarta/crp-demo/readme.md

 # XAI Demo 2.0

 Welcome to the XAI Demo 2.0!
 This project aims to present the latest breaking research of our group with a modern look, fit and understandable for the specific target group.
-For information on how to develop and run the demo, check out [CONTRIBUTING.md](CONTRIBUTING.md)!
-If you want to learn how the hosting and build process works check out the [BUILD_PROCESS.md](BUILD_PROCESS.md) You can access the latest productive demo version on <a href="http://2hh58c2/">http://2hh58c2/</a> and the latest development version on <a href="http://2hh58c2:9000/">http://2hh58c2:9000/</a>

 ## Release 1: CRP Demo for Girls Day 25.04.2024